bitmark-inc/bitmark-lib/README.md

 Note:
 * `network` and `keytype` are optional, the defaults are `livenet` and `ed25519`.
-* When instantiating aa Address from a Buffer object using the constructor function, input the Buffer object instead of a hexidecimal string value.
+* When instantiating a Address from a Buffer object using the constructor function, input the Buffer object instead of a hexadecimal string value.

 To instantiate an Address object from a PrivateKey: